brunomendola/brunomendola/README.md

 _Homo sapiens_ individual, living in the tech ecosystem.

-Trying to make the world of ERPs for fashion better @ [Dedagroup Stealth](https://www.dedagroupstealth.com/).
+Trying to make the world of ERPs cooler @ [Dedagroup Stealth](https://www.dedagroupstealth.com/).

 #### Features